 found no evidence that eating foods high in acrylamide increases the risk of cancer of the large bowel,

-.
-In the study, researchers from Harvard School of Public Health and the Karolinska Institute in Sweden compared the diets of close to 1,000 cancer patients and more than 500 healthy adults over a five-year period.
+kidney.
+In the study, researchers from Harvard School of Public Health and the Karolinska Institute in Sweden compared the diets of close to 1,000 cancer patients and more than 500 healthy adults over a 5-year period.

 The researchers found that people who ate the most acrylamide were at no greater risk of cancer than those who ate less.
 They also found that people who ate moderate to high levels of acrylamide had no higher risk of any of the types of cancer studied.
 The researchers note, however, that the relation of risk to acrylamide content in all foods could not be established.

 A similar study also failed to find any relationship between acrylamide intake and